This Website Philosophy Shop

 We just had to ask; What is the Most Simple Science Theory of Reality?

-Significantly we can deduce that there is only one solution, a wave structure of matter in Space - where space is a substance with the properties of a continuously connected wave medium (thus explaining Aristotle's property of activity / motion as being caused by the wave motion of Space).
+From here it is easy to show that there is only one solution, a wave structure of matter in Space. i.e. Space is a substance with the properties of a continuously connected wave medium and matter is formed from spherical wave motions of this space (thus explaining Aristotle's property of activity / motion as being caused by the wave motion of Space).

 And hopefully it is now more clear to you this profundity of metaphysics - being central to: simplicity, unity, reality, necessary connection, causation, logic, knowledge, certainty, senses, science and truth.